 Following are a few pointers to help you get going.

-Set up a WordPress theme
+Set Up a WordPress Theme

 The first thing most users want to do after moving to WordPress is to change their blog’s design.
 WordPress comes with thousands of free and paid WordPress themes to choose from.

 Need help setting up a new theme?
-See our step by step guide on how to install a WordPress theme.
+See our step-by-step guide on how to install a WordPress theme.

-Installing WordPress plugins
+Installing WordPress Plugins

-Next, you would want to take advantage of WordPress plugins.
-WordPress plugins are like apps for your WordPress site and allow you add new features to your website like adding a contact form, installing Google Analytics, adding membership features, and more.
+WordPress plugins are like apps for your WordPress site.
+They allow you to add new features and functionality to your website, like adding a contact form, installing Google Analytics, adding membership features, social media buttons, and more.

 Learning WordPress